API Reference¶

 - For factors, must specify valid factor levels

-- Unspecified covariates use fn if numeric, or mode if categorical
+- Unspecified covariates use fn if numeric, or the sample median/mode otherwise

 - Only one variable should vary in a single setx() call for range plots